 Born in 1971, Eric marks was fortunate enough to grow up in a time and family where photography and literature were normal parts of his life.
 His parents were always supportive of his photography as a child and encouraged him to read and write as much as possible.
 From 2005 to 2012 he owned an award-winning, international, high-definition video production company, and has produced video and photography in over 14 different countries on four continents.
 Eric majored at the University of Nevada, Reno in English and Art, graduating with English and Photography degrees in 2013, and again with an Art degree in 2018.
 He teaches all genres of photography at Truckee Meadows Community College, is a freelance photojournalist for several publications and he offers private photography instruction.

 Writer & Photographer

 Nick McCabe is a Reno-based photojournalist and musician.
 He’s been shooting concerts in the Reno-Tahoe area since 2006 and writing articles and reviews since 2012, as well as doing interviews on occasion.
 His music education and playing experience goes back to 1967.
 He is a founding member of the Reno Tahoe Forte’ Awards, and he still plays music locally for enjoyment.
 First concert: Jimi Hendrix.
 Last concert: we’ll see.

-Nora Heston Tarte is a long-time Reno resident.
-In addition to food, her hobbies include wine, hiking, yoga and travel, she is also the managing editor of a regional, lifestyle publication and freelances for other publications most frequently in the travel space.
-She graduated from California State University, Sacramento with a bachelor’s degree in English and is pursuing her master’s in Professional Journalism.
-You can follow her travel adventures, and local exploits, on her Instagram account @wanderlust_n_wine.
+Nora Heston Tarte is a long-time Reno resident living on the southside of town.
+In addition to food, her hobbies include wine, hiking, yoga and travel.
+She is also the managing editor of a regional, lifestyle publication and freelances for other publications most frequently in the travel space.
+Nora received her bachelor’s in Journalism from California State University, Sacramento before graduating from University of Nebraska, Lincoln with a master’s in Professional Journalism.
+You can follow her travel adventures, and local exploits, on her Instagram account, @wanderlust_n_wine.